Pulp, Paper, Packaging and Tissue

 Pulping

 Advanced processes under investigation include modeling tools for evaporation of water from spent pulping liquor and techniques to eliminate equipment fouling.
 Advanced membrane technologies are expanding capabilities for cost-effective separation of organics and inorganics from spent pulping liquor.
-This opens up new possibilities for reducing energy intensity and even more efficient reuse of process streams.
+This opens new possibilities for reducing energy intensity and even more efficient reuse of process streams.

 Understanding the pathways of erosion and corrosion, and developing means to eliminate them, can save millions in maintenance and replacement costs, as well as lost production.
 Analysis and testing capabilities include thermodynamic prediction and modeling of corrosion processes and recommendations for improved metallurgy to address the aggressive environments in these applications.